 - Meatless moussaka: This is a satisfying accompaniment to the lamb that can also be prepared ahead of time.

-- An assortment of Greek wines and beer.
+- Greek wines and beer: Choose an assortment.

 - Baklava: The most classic and recognizable of all Greek desserts, baklava.
 A delicious bite that comes in many shapes sizes and forms.
 Who can resist this classic honey and nut Greek treat?

 - Greek coffee: Very strong and legends say you can even tell your fortune from the remains of your coffee.
 Ending a meal with a coffee is very important to aid digestion of your large feast and to help the conversation and laughs flow into the night.